 When a defendant challenges the admission of a breath-alcohol test, courts apply a burden shifting analysis.
 The state must show substantial compliance with ODH regulations, and

 OVI: The Ohio State Highway Patrol will team up with law enforcement officials from Florida to Michigan along the Interstate 75 corridor for the third I-75 Challenge.
 The initiative begins Friday, September 26 at 12:01 a.m. and ends Sunday, September 28 at 11:59 p.m.
 This effort is a high visibility enforcement initiative aimed at [Read the full post. . .]

-If you want to receive updated information on Centerville OVI checkpoint locations, enhanced traffic enforcement, saturation patrols and other important developments that affect you, sign up for text alerts on the main page of this blog.
-[Read the full post. . .]
+Stay ahead of the checkpoints!
+If you want to receive updated information on sobriety checkpoints, enhanced traffic enforcement, saturation patrols and other important developments that affect you, sign up for text alerts on the main page of this blog.
+Text alerts will be sent directly to your mobile device/smartphone [Read the full post. . .]

 The Ohio Investigative Unit (formerly Liquor Control) has taken on a new task in Ohio – “trace back” investigations.
 When a fatal crash occurs and alcohol or drugs are suspected, the OIU will step in to see where the alcohol came from and whether or not the person providing the alcohol or drugs can be held responsible.

 Through an integrated re-structuring within the Ohio Department of Public Safety that will reduce facility costs, streamline administrative functions and lead to better [Read the full post. . .]